 Grieving, I continued my journey after all this, moving away from that coastal port.

-Much later, I decided to investigate directly my disembodied friend in the Astral world.
+Much later, I decided to investigate directly my disembodied friend in the astral world.

-This type of metaphysical experiment can be achieved by projecting the eidolon, or the magic double, about which Paracelsus talked so much.
+This type of metaphysical experiment can be achieved by projecting the eidolon, the magic double, about which Paracelsus talked so much.

-To leave the dense form certainly was not difficult for me, the experience was marvelous.
+To leave the dense form certainly was not difficult for me.
+The experience was marvelous.